ali1234/rpi-ramdisk/README.md

 # RPi Ramdisk

-Builds two ramdisk environments for Raspberry Pi.
+Builds a raspbian-based ramdisk environment for Raspberry Pi.

-- **raspbian** is a full featured system based on Raspbian, including `apt`.

-- **busybox-klibc** is a minimal tiny environment that is under 1MB.

 The ramdisks are loaded fully into RAM at boot time, after which the SD card is not touched.
 This means the SD card is extremely unlikely to become corrupted.